Huegoxaga/notes/math/calculus.md

       - When `m` has one solution, $$y=c_1e^{mx}+c_2xe^{mx}$$
       - When `m` has two complex solutions $$\alpha+i\beta$$ and $$\alpha-i\beta$$, $$y=e^{\alpha x}[c_1\cos\beta x+c_2\sin\beta x]$$ (simplied with Euler's Formula)
     - If it is homogeneous where $$ay''+by'+cy=f(x)$$ and `f(x)` is not zero, the solution is consisted of the complimentary solution plus the particular solution, the complimentary solution is the same solution for the homogeneous form of the equation, the particular solution is specific to `f(x)`, it can be determined with the following method:
-      - Undetermined Coefficient Method - When `f(x)` is constant, quadratic function, exponential function with base `e`, trig function of cosine or sine, or some sum or product of the mentioned terms, compose guessed terms with coefficient, for examples:
+      - Undetermined Coefficient Method - When `f(x)` is constant, quadratic function, exponential function with base `e`, trig function of cosine or sine, or some sum or product of the mentioned terms, compose guessed particular solution with coefficient, for examples:
         - 3 -> A
         - 4x -> Ax + B
         - x + 8 -> Ax + B